Brazil's Lula knew about vote buying scheme - newspaper

 RIO DE JANEIRO Former Brazilian President Luiz Inacio Lula da Silva knew about and used funds from a far-reaching vote-buying scheme to pay for personal expenses, according to testimony by a convicted former consultant to the ruling Workers' Party.

-The testimony, reported on Tuesday by the Estado de S.Paulo newspaper, was given in September to the Brazilian attorney general's office by Marcos Valerio, an advertising executive recently convicted as a bagman in the scheme.
+The testimony, reported on Tuesday by the Estado de S.Paulo newspaper, was given in September to Brazil's attorney general's office by Marcos Valerio, an advertising executive recently convicted as a bagman in the scheme.

 Valerio also testified that an aide to the former president made veiled threats when the scandal erupted in efforts to keep him quiet, the newspaper said.